Keaon Koloamatangi: 2023

 In round 7 of the 2023 NRL season, Koloamatangi was taken from the field during South Sydney's 36-14 victory over the Dolphins side with a leg injury and later ruled out for an indefinite period.

 On 3 July, he was selected for New South Wales for game 3 of the 2023 State of Origin series.

 Koloamatangi made his debut for New South Wales in game 3 which saw his team win 24-10 over Queensland.

 He played a total of 18 games for Souths in the 2023 NRL season as the club finished 9th on the table and missed the finals.

 2024

 In round 12 of the 2024 NRL season, he scored two tries for South Sydney in their upset 42-26 victory over Parramatta.
 It also broke South Sydney's eight game losing streak although the club would still remain bottom of the table.

 He played a total of 24 games for the club in the 2024 season as the club finished 16th on the table.

 2025

 In round 4 of the 2025 NRL season, he scored two tries for South Sydney in their upset 28-18 victory over Penrith.

 On 22 July, he was ruled out for the rest of the 2025 NRL season with a high-grade syndesmosis injury.

+On 26 December 2025, it was reported that Koloamatangi had signed a long term deal with the St. George Illawarra Dragons from 2027.
+On 6 January 2026, the Dragons officially announced the signing of Koloamatangi from 2027 until the end of the 2031 NRL season.